-- Description: Small fish with relatively large head and mouth, which is dark inside (hence the name).
+- Description: Small fish with a relatively large head and mouth, which is dark inside (hence the name).
 Eyes are also large.
-First dorsal fin is spined and joins directly into second and the spines contain venom.
-Pectoral fins are large with distinct rays and tail is small and straight edged.
+The first dorsal fin is spined and joins directly into second and the spines contain venom.
+Pectoral fins are large with distinct rays and tail is small and straight-edged.
 Colour is anything from light pink to red to a coppery orange with broad lighter coloured bars running down the flanks.
-Usually there is a large dark mark on the gill covers.
+Usually, there is a large dark mark on the gill covers.

 Distribution and Habitat

 Although the bluemouth rockfish can be found in waters around fifty metres deep they are much more common at depths of 150 – 400 metres, and can be found beyond 1000 metres.
 They are a demersal (bottom-dwelling) fish which generally live and feed over sandy and shingle seabeds and avoid rockier areas.
 Bluemouth rockfish have a wide distribution, being found throughout European waters.
 They are found in the Mediterranean and the Black Sea and around most of the coastline of the African continent.
 They are also found northwards as far as the Norwegian Sea and the waters around Iceland and Greenland.
 They are also found along the eastern coast of the USA and Canada down to the coast of Florida and the Caribbean and into the waters of South America as far as Brazil.
 In Britain they are found to the north of Scotland in and around the Faroe-Shetland Channel and off the west coast of Ireland in the Rockall Trough but they do also turn up in other deep-water areas elsewhere around the British Isles.